aws/aws-for-fluent-bit/README.md

 AWS for Fluent Bit uses ECR image scanning in its release pipeline and any scan that finds high or critical vulnerabilities will block a release: [scripts/publish.sh](https://github.com/aws/aws-for-fluent-bit/blob/mainline/scripts/publish.sh#L487)

 If you find an issue from a scan on our latest images please follow the reporting guidelines below and we will work quickly to introduce a new release.
 To be clear, we do not patch existing images, we just will release a new image without the issue.
-The team uses ECR image scan as the main source of truth for whether or not the image contains a vulnerability in a dependency.
+The team uses [Amazon ECR Basic image scanning](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning-basic.html) and [Amazon ECR Enhanced scanning powered by AWS Inspector](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning-enhanced.html) as the primary source of truth for whether or not the image contains a vulnerability in a dependency.

 If your concern is about a vulnerability in the Fluent Bit upstream ([github.com/fluent/fluent-bit](https://github.com/fluent/fluent-bit/) open source code), please let us know as well.
 However, fixing upstream issues requires additional work and time because we must work closely with upstream maintainers to commit a fix and cut an upstream release, and then we can cut an AWS for Fluent Bit release.